 The Town of Aurora is dedicated to continuously improving accessibility within the Town, and to achieving the goals set by the Accessibility for Ontarians with Disabilities Act (AODA).
-The 2015-2021 Town of Aurora Accessibility Plan outlines new accessibility initiatives, profiles past achievements which have improved accessibility within the municipality, and reflects the Town's commitment to the successful implementation of the AODA standards.
+The 2016-2022 Town of Aurora Accessibility plan outlines new accessibility initiatives, profiles past achievements which have improved accessibility within the municipality, and reflects the Town's commitment to the successful implementation of the AODA standards.

-By working closely with Aurora's Accessibility Advisory Committee, the Town of Aurora has been able to acquire a better understanding of what residents have to say about the services we deliver.
-In addition to this important feedback, prioritization has been given to legislative and non-legislative initiatives helping further shape the 2015-2021 Accessibility Plan.
+By working closely with Aurora's 2015-2018 Accessibility Advisory Committee, the Town of Aurora will acquire a better understanding of what residents have to say about the services we deliver.
+In addition to this important feedback, prioritization has been given to legislative and non-legislative initiatives helping further shape the 2016-2022 Accessibility plan.

 Moving forward, the Town of Aurora has built a solid foundation that will allow the municipality to advance and strengthen its commitment to improving accessibility for all.
-Over the next seven years, the Town is committed on meeting the Integrated Accessibility Standards of the AODA.
-These include the standards for information and communication, employment, transportation and the design of public spaces.
+The Town is committed on continuously meeting standards for information and communication, employment, transportation and the design of public spaces.
 By developing initiatives in these key areas, Aurora continues to identify, remove and prevent barriers that create a more inclusive community to live, work and play.